Undertone0809/gcop/README.md

 </div>

 GCOP (Git Copilot) is an intelligent assistant that enhances your Git workflow by automating commit message generation using AI.
-It's designed to make your development process smoother and more efficient.
+It's designed to make your development process smoother and more efficient by improving git commit practices, conventional commits, and version control.
+With GCOP, you can create better commit messages, maintain a clean git history, and streamline your git commit workflow.

 ## 🚀 Key Features